how many calories should I eat per day to lose weight

 You already know how many calories you need to maintain your current weight, so now it's simple.

-Attention, the goal here is not just to lose weight, but to lose fat and maintain maximum muscle mass.
+Please note that the goal here is not just to lose weight, but to lose fat and maintain as much muscle mass as possible.

-Bearing in mind that Pedro maintains his current weight by using 2875 Kcal, he will start to ingest 2675 Kcal per day to lose weight.
+Considering that Pedro maintains his current weight by using 2875 Kcal, he will start to consume 2675 Kcal per day to lose weight.

-This is a cautious but smart approach, where there is a reduction of just 200 Kcal per day.
+This is a cautious but intelligent approach, in which there is a reduction of only 200 Kcal per day.

 Progress

-You can also take measurements on certain parts of the body, such as the belly or legs.
+You can also take measurements of certain parts of the body, such as the belly or legs.

 After two weeks, what kind of results did you get?